Dermisfit0301/Slackathon-Fraudwatch-Misfit/README.md

 **1.Dataset obtaining**

 I had obtained the dataset from Kaggle.
 It had around 150000 transactions and was divided into two parts.
 I merged the two datasets into one and used the new dataset for analysis.
+I mounted the dataset in Google colaboratory as it was more convenient and easy to use than Jupyter Notebook which crashes.

 **2.Dataset description**